j-stach/ezcfg/README.md

 ```
 cargo add ezcfg
 ```
-2. Use the `cfg` macro to define a struct with your configurable values.
-The types you use must implement `FromStr` and `Display`.
+2. Use the `cfg` macro to define a struct with your configurable values. <br> The types you use must implement `FromStr` and `Display`.
 ```rust
 use ezcfg::*;